stegos/stegos-website/content/news/2019/10/hackathon-bounty.md

 For stability purposes, the Stegos team will also be running nodes and validating the chain.
 Don't worry: we're not registered with the Bounty Bot, so we won't be on the leaderboard or affect the bounty payouts.
 All the tokens which our nodes win will be given out to bounty participants in future tasks, to be announced soon!

-## UPDATED: Invite New Users

-**Task:** Invite more users to expand the Stegos network.
-Once the users invite become validators, you'll receive a bonus!

-**Rewards:** 100 testSTG for each referred user who becomes a validator.

-Most importantly, you'll get massive ongoing rewards: you'll get 5 testSTG every time a user you invite earns a block reward, plus 10% of any validator service award they win.

-In addition, a user who registers using your invite link will receive a 10 testSTG bonus.

-**How to Claim:** Send `/invite` to Jerry the Bounty Bot to get an invite link.
-Send this to the person you want to invite.
-The Bounty Bot will automatically track their progress with the bounty tasks.
-The first time they join the list of active validators, you'll receive your bonus.

-**IMPORTANT:** The user you invite must be a registered member of a Stegos Telegram group for you to receive your bonus.

 ## Feedback and Testing Tasks

 We're looking for feedback on Stegos: our app, our blockchain, our documentation, everything!
 We also need your help in eliminating any bugs before we launch our mainnet.